mosip/documentation/docs/pre-registration.md

 3. Log all events.
 4. Pre-Registration interacts with Keycloak via [`kernel-auth-adapater`](https://github.com/mosip/mosip-openid-bridge/tree/release-1.2.0).
 The Pre-Reg module communicates with endpoints of other MOSIP modules.
 However, to access these endpoints, a token is required.
 This token is obtained from Keycloak.
 5. Database used by pre-reg.
-6. Generate a new [PRID](identifiers.md#prid) for the application.
+6. Generate a new AID for the application.
 7. Send OTP in the email/SMS to the user.
 8. Registration Processor uses reverse sync to mark the pre-reg application as consumed.
-9. Registration clients use [Datasync service](https://github.com/mosip/pre-registration/tree/release-1.2.0/pre-registration/pre-registration-datasync-service) to get the pre-reg application details for a given registration center, booking date and PRID.
+9. Registration clients use [Datasync service](https://github.com/mosip/pre-registration/tree/release-1.2.0/pre-registration/pre-registration-datasync-service) to get the pre-reg application details for a given registration center, booking date and AID.
 10. Fetch data for dropdowns, locations, consent forms etc.

 ## Services